Package Leaflet: Information for the User

 INSTRUCTIONS FOR USE

-READ THIS LEAFLET CAREFULLY BEFORE STARTING TO USE CEVENFACTA
+READ THESE INSTRUCTIONS CAREFULLY BEFORE STARTING TO USE CEVENFACTA

-CEVENFACTA comes in powder form.
-Before injection, it must be prepared (reconstituted) with the solvent provided in the syringe.
-The solvent is water for injection preparations.
-The reconstituted CEVENFACTA must be injected into a vein (only for intravenous use).
+CEVENFACTA comes in the form of powder.
+Before injection, it must be prepared (reconstituted) with the solvent supplied in the syringe.
+The solvent is water for injectable preparations.
+The reconstituted CEVENFACTA must be injected into a vein (for intravenous use only).

 This kit provides the necessary equipment to reconstitute the medication.
 Additional materials are needed to inject the medication after reconstitution.
 These materials will be provided by your healthcare professional (e.g., your pharmacist or your hemophilia treatment center).

 Your doctor or nurse will show you and/or your caregiver how to prepare and inject CEVENFACTA.
-Do not use this kit without proper training from your healthcare professional or hemophilia treatment center.
+Do not use this kit without proper training by your healthcare professional or your hemophilia treatment center.

 Use a clean and germ-free (aseptic) technique when preparing and injecting the medication.